jocca1985/UdacityAIonEdge/WRITEUP.md

 ## Comparing Model Performance

-For comparison of models I used accuracy for metrics.
-I tried extracting frames from the given example video and forming test set out of it.
-With the test created out of given video I tried measuring FP and TP rate so that I can get recall and precision.
+For comparison of models I used accuracy for metrics (with fixed threshold).
+First tried extracting frames from the given example video and forming test set out of it.
+With the test created out of given video I tried measuring FP and TP rate.
 The model I chosen at the end had:
 2% of false positives
 96% of true positives with fixed threshold of 0.25.